This page will summarise the Conveyancing process for selling property and should be particularly helpful for people preparing to sell.

-- Whether you want want to engage an agent or sell the home yourself.
+- Whether you want to engage an agent or sell the home yourself.

 - Identifying a purchase price.
 This can be done through your own research, or via a valuation.

-While selling a property can be a stressful task, becoming familiar with the selling process (described below) and hiring a professional conveyancer will set you up for a favourable outcome.
+While selling a property can be a stressful task, becoming familiar with the selling process and hiring a professional Conveyancer will set you up for a favourable outcome.

 The below diagram represents the course a person will go through when selling a property.

-SELLING IN NSW - WHAT YOU NEED TO KNOW
+SELLING PROPERTY IN NSW – WHAT YOU NEED TO KNOW

 The Contract of Sale – must include the following:

-A zoning certificate (officially named a Section 10.7 Certificate) are legal documents issued by the local council and contain information relating to how a property may be used (i.e if it can be used for commercial use), as well as information relating to the council development of that property (i.e. new apartments being built next door).
-It is imperative that you understand this document, so you are aware of the current and future implications that council planning may have on the property.
+A 10.7 zoning certificate – this is issued by the local council and contains information relating to how a property may be used, as well as information relating to the council development of that property (i.e. new apartments being built next door).
+It is imperative that you understand this document, so you are aware of the current and future implications that council zoning may have on the property.

-A drainage diagram, that highlights the location of sewerage systems from the property to the nearest main.
-We recommend you keep these diagrams on file, as they are often used for future excavation or plumbing works of a property.
+A drainage diagram, that highlights the location of sewerage systems from the property to the nearest main outlet.

-In addition to the above, if a property has easements, rights of way, restrictions or covenants, then copies of these must be attached to the Contract of Sale.
+In addition to the above, if a property has any dealings over the title such as easements, rights of way, restrictions, or covenants, then copies of these must be attached to the Contract of Sale.

 Capital gains or capital loss occurs when you purchase an asset (i.e. a house) and then sell it later for a different amount.
 The Australian Taxation Office may impose a Capital Gains Tax (CGT) when selling a property.

-If you are selling a property which has been your principal place of residence and you satisfy eligibility criteria, then you will receive an exemption from this capital gains tax.
+If you are selling a property that has been your principal place of residence and you satisfy eligibility criteria, then you will receive an exemption from this capital gains tax.

 If you are selling a property that is not your principal place of residence, such as an investment or business property, then it is likely you will be required to pay capital gains tax.